Kotlin/kotlinx.coroutines/coroutines-guide.md

 Coroutine's alternative is called [Mutex].
 It has [lock][Mutex.lock] and [unlock][Mutex.unlock] functions to delimit a critical section.
 The key difference is that `Mutex.lock` is a suspending function.
 It does not block a thread.

-There is also [Mutex.withLock] extension function that conveniently represents `mutex.lock(); try { ... } finally { mutex.unlock() }` pattern:
+There is also [withLock] extension function that conveniently represents `mutex.lock(); try { ... } finally { mutex.unlock() }` pattern:

 ```kotlin